 Welcome to our Plant Based World Show Recipe Section

-We've enlisted plant-based chef Richard Fox to inspire you with some of the tastiest, easiest vegan recipes to get you excited for our Plant Based World Europe event in Spring 2021.
+We've enlisted plant-based chef Richard Fox to inspire you with some of the tastiest, easiest vegan recipes to get you excited for our Plant Based World Europe event in 2021.

 Featuring fresh, natural ingredients and some of our exhibitor's products, you can get a first hand look at how they can be prepared for your customers.

 We would love for you to try them out at home, make sure you tag #PlantBasedWorldKitchen so we can see them too!

 EGGLESS SPANISH TORTILLA